Apex Hotels

-Apex Hotels is an operator of three star and four star hotels based in Edinburgh, Scotland.
-The company operates ten hotels in the United Kingdom.
+Apex Hotels is an operator of four star hotels based in Edinburgh, Scotland.
+The company operates 8 hotels in the United Kingdom.

 History

 Executive Chairman of Apex Hotels, Norman Springford, was previously an employee of the Inland Revenue and owner/operator of a number of public houses, bingo halls, and the Edinburgh Playhouse.
 In 1996 Norman opened his first hotel, the Apex International Hotel, in Edinburgh.
-The group now own 9 UK hotels across London, Edinburgh, Glasgow and Dundee.
+The group now own 8 UK hotels across London, Edinburgh, Glasgow and Dundee.